 January 21, 2022 | Firm News

 When you climb into another person’s car for a ride, you do not anticipate being in an accident.
 However, many automotive vehicle accidents that occur in Florida involve more than just drivers.
 You have rights as a passenger and are entitled to file a personal injury lawsuit.
-However, as our Hollywood, FL car accident attorney from South Florida Law, PLLC will describe below, there are limitations and restrictions.
+However, as our Hollywood, FL car accident attorney from Newman Injury Law will describe below, there are limitations and restrictions.

 When you get into another person’s car, the driver will legally assume responsibility for your safety.
 Therefore, in many cases, you can seek compensation from the driver’s insurance company if you are hurt in an accident.
 Under Florida’s insurance laws, drivers are required to carry Personal Injury Protect (PIP) insurance that covers anyone who is harmed in a crash, including their passengers.